Catholic Scholar & Consultant

 Featuring Cardinal Robert Sarah, Mike Aquilina, Jimmy Akin, and 30+ contributors, with a foreword by Rocco Buttiglione and an imprimatur from Archbishop William E. Lori.

-Andrew Likoudis is a Catholic scholar, editor, and consultant whose work spans ecclesiology, ecumenism, and Catholic institutional life.
+Andrew Likoudis is a Catholic scholar, editor, and consultant whose interdisciplinary work spans ecclesiology, ecumenism, institutional strategy, and Catholic public life.
 His research and writing address the intersection of tradition and reform in the contemporary Church.

 His major scholarly project is Faith in Crisis: Critical Dialogues in Catholic Traditionalism, Church Authority, and Reform—a 40-chapter volume he organized and edited, coordinating 30+ contributors across three continents.
 The work features chapters by Cardinal Robert Sarah, Mike Aquilina, Jimmy Akin, Rafael Luciani, and other leading theologians, with endorsements from Cardinal Odilo Scherer and Rodrigo Guerra, Secretary of the Pontifical Commission for Latin America.
 It carries an imprimatur from Archbishop William E. Lori.
 He has edited or compiled 10 volumes on Catholic ecclesiology and the papacy.